Skip site navigation (1)Skip section navigation (2)

 Note that your local system configuration may be impacted by such

-nuances as passing the journal data to a standard syslog server,
+nuances as passing the journal data to a standard syslog server, and/or

-copy of the journals stored in the persistent filesystem at all.
+journals stored in the filesystem.

 Solaris SMF